hzoo/hopeinsource.com/season-3/emotional.md

 #### Skeuomorphism to Flat: Building Off of Digital Literacy

-[20:52] **Omar**: I have a friend who talks about how using BitTorrent to pirate movies or music or whatever, it was only practical after people had already used Napster and Kazaa and these other services to pirate stuff.
+[20:52] **Omar**: I have a friend [[John Backus](https://twitter.com/backus)] who talks about how using BitTorrent to pirate movies or music or whatever, it was only practical after people had already used Napster and Kazaa and these other services to pirate stuff.
 Because the audience had to learn these interactions and these way of doing things before you could introduce this BitTorrent way, which builds on the knowledge of the existing way.

 [21:15] **Omar**: Another example, is if you remember computers in like the late 1990s, early two thousands, all the buttons were like 3d.
 They like stuck out of the toolbar, right.
 And then, you know, once people learned what things you could click on, they didn't have to be 3d anymore.
 Like now most of the buttons on your computer, they don't have those bezels.